andreistoc/Happiness-Analysis/README.md

 Please use comments to explicit the code.
 The solution should contain the correlation between the factors discovered and the happiness score of the data-set (the actual number).
 Any charts explaining this correlation will also help.
 Evaluation The best solutions will both have a good correlation score, but are also creative and explain the work well.

 ### Solution is in Happiness Analysis.ipynb

+Normally .ipynb files are rendered by Github directly in the browser, but I saw that it can fail sometimes, So I attached a .pdf as well.